salomonhotegni/salomonhotegni/README.md

 -->

 ## 👨🏻 About Me
-- 🔭 I’m currently a PhD Student in Data Science for Engineering at [Paderborn University](https://en.cs.uni-paderborn.de/dse), in **Germany** (🇩🇪), and I'm working on Multi-criteria Machine Learning.
+- 🔭 I’m currently a PhD Student in Data Science for Safe Autonomous Systems at [TU Dortmund](https://cs.tu-dortmund.de/en/), in **Germany** (🇩🇪), and I'm working on Multi-criteria Machine Learning.
 - 🎓 &nbsp;I have completed a Master's Degree in Mathematical Sciences, with a specialization in Data Science at the [African Institute for Mathematical Sciences](https://aims.ac.rw/), in **Rwanda** (🇷🇼).
 - 🎓 &nbsp;I have obtained a Bachelor's Degree in Applied Mathematics and Computer Science at the [University of Abomebey-Calavi](https://uac.bj/), in **Benin** (🇧🇯).
 - 🤔 &nbsp; Writing, reading and exploring new technologies.